 - Expiration date

-Virtual cards can be digitally created on-demand and then used on a one-off basis, to settle a specific transaction issued for a set dollar amount, or can be issued for recurring payments.
+Virtual cards for your business can be digitally created on-demand and then used on a one-off basis, to settle a specific transaction issued for a set dollar amount, or can be issued for recurring payments.
 In the latter case, the user could continue to use the card until they hit the set monthly business spend limit.

 What are the benefits of virtual cards for business?